ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 Population Attributable Fraction (PAF)
 ++++++++++++++++++++++++++++++++++++++

 Measures of population impact estimate the expected impact on a population of removing or changing the distribution of risk factors in that population.
+In GBD, this is the level of exposure that is equal to the TMREL.
 They take into account the both the strength of the association (estimated by a measure of effect, like the rate ratio) **and** the distribution of the risk factor in the population.
 It assumes that we have established that the association between disease and risk factor is *causal*.
 If this assumption is true, population impact estimates measure how much of the disease in the population is caused by the suspected risk factor.

+Intuitively, PAF equals (O − E)/O, where O and E refer to the observed number of cases and the expected number of cases under no exposure, respectively.
+The term “attributable” has a causal interpretation: PAF is the estimated fraction of all cases that would not have occurred if there had been no exposure.
+As an example, in early 1950, Doll derived O = 11189 and E= 1875 using the Doll and Hill case-control study of smoking and lung cancer deaths throughout England and Wales, so the smoking PAF for lung cancer deaths was (11189 − 1875)/11189= 83%.

 It is important to remember that measures of population impact are **specific to the population studied**, and can **only be generalised to populations with exactly the same distribution of risk factors**.
 Also note that risk factors that are strongly associations but which are rare, like being exposed to an X ray in pregnancy and leukaemia in childhood, may have a large measure of effect but small measure of impact.